-While the amended Vapolution, Inc. acquisition agreement provides mCig, Inc. with more control of the company and its assets, several risk factors must still be considered:
+While the amended Vapolution, Inc. acquisition agreement provides mCig, Inc. with control of Vapolution, Inc. and its assets, several risk factors must still be considered:

-- 1. mCig's role is one that mirrors an overseer running the day-to-day operations of the Company.
-As such, we run the risk that previous management in-charge of the day-to-day operations at Vapolution, make decisions that are not aligned with the vision of mCig's Board of Directors. - 2.
-There is no way to guarantee that the previous owners of Vapolution, Inc. will make decisions that are in the best interest of Vapolution, Inc. as an mCig, Inc. subsidiary.
-To ensure themselves in the best manner possible, the previous owners of Vapolution are guaranteed the first \$110,000 of Earnings Before Interest Tax Depreciation and Amortization from the yearly profits of the Company. - 3.
-Since the entire transaction for the purchase of Vapolution was in the form of 5,000,000 shares of mCig, Inc. common stock shares, the Board of Directors believes that it would be in the management's best interest to improve Vapolution, Inc.'s performance, since this would directly have a moderate effect on the price of mCig, Inc.'s common stock share price.
+- 1. mCig's role is one that mirrors an administrator while the prior management runs the day-to-day operations of the Vapolution, Inc. As such, we run the risk that previous management in-charge of the day-to-day operations at Vapolution, make decisions that are not aligned with the vision of mCig's Board of Directors or Vapolution, Inc.'s Board of Directors. - 2.
+There is no way to guarantee that the previous owners of Vapolution, Inc. will make decisions that are in the best interest of Vapolution, Inc. as an mCig, Inc. controlled subsidiary.
+To ensure themselves in the best manner possible, the previous owners of Vapolution are guaranteed the first \$110,000 of Earnings before Interest Tax Depreciation and Amortization from the yearly profits of Vapolution, Inc. - 3.
+Since the entire transaction for the purchase of Vapolution was in the form of 5,000,000 shares of mCig, Inc. common stock shares, the Board of Directors believes that it would be in the management's best interest to improve Vapolution, Inc.'s performance, since this would directly have a moderate effect on the price of mCig, Inc.'s common stock share price. - 4.
+After the one year period, the previous owners of Vapolution may rescind the purchase agreement and retain full ownership of Vapolution.
+After January 23, 2015, the previous owners will be unable to rescind the agreement.